Foot shadow cabinet: 1981 reshuffle

-On 24 November 1981, after the 1981 Shadow Cabinet elections, Foot reshuffled the Shadow Cabinet.
+On 24 November 1981, following the 1981 Shadow Cabinet elections, Foot reshuffled the Shadow Cabinet.
 Brynmor John moved from Defence to Social Services and was replaced by Silkin, who retained the post of Shadow Leader of the House.
 Buchnan replaced Mason at Agriculture.
 Benn, Mason, and Morris were dropped from the Shadow Cabinet.
 Peter Archer and Eric Heffer joined the Shadow Cabinet as Shadow Attorney General and Shadow Minister for Europe, respectively.